HenrikBengtsson/port4me/README.md

 This increases the chances for the user to end up with the same port over time, which is convenient, because then they can reuse the exact same call, which is available in the command-line history, each time without having to modify the port parameter.

-## Semi-unique, semi-deterministict, pseudo-random port sequence
+## User-specific, deterministic, pseudo-random port sequence

 This random sequence is initiated by a random seed that can be set via the hashcode of a seed string.
 By default, it is based on the name of the current user (e.g. environment variable `$USER`).
 For example, when user `bob` uses the `port4me` tool, they see another set of ports being scanned: